Best places to visit in Scotland

 Fort William also marks the starting point of one of the world's most iconic railway journeys.
 Hop on the Jacobite steam train, which you might recognise as the Hogwarts Express in the Harry Potter film series.
 The 41-mile round trip to Mallaig passes a wealth of beauty spots like the Glenfinnan viaduct, where you'll get a stunning view towards the Glenfinnan Monument and Loch Shiel.
 This section is the route the Hogwarts Express took from Platform 9 ¾ to get young wizards to school on time.

-Go behind-the-scenes of the Harry Potter™ film series at the Warner Bros.
-Studio Tour London and extend the fun with a magical overnight stay.
+We recently went behind-the-scenes of the Harry Potter™ film series at the Warner Bros.
+Studio Tour London – and after reading this, you'll want to as well.